whatnote/Christine-Clyde-Dog-Services/README.md

 - See opening times.
 - See costs for walks and dog training.
 - See current client reviews.
+- See current qualifications.
 - See information about insurance.
-- See information about qualifications.
-- See information about dog walking licence
+- See information about dog walking licence.
-- See information about DBS check
+- See information about DBS check.
-- have a contact us form
+- have a contact us form.
-- have a an email option
+- have a an email option.
 - have a mobile number displayed.

 ## Design